plast-lab/doop/README.md

 Solution: Ensure that you do not use the legacy Logicblox mode (`--lb`) and appropriate options are set (check `doop --help`).

+*Problem:* Analyzing a program targeting Java on an Apple platform shows missing ("phantom") classes.

+Solution: Add platform-specific libraries as extra inputs.
+For example, for Java 8, these could be: `apple.laf-jdk1.8.jar`, `sun.lwawt-jdk1.8.jar`, and `com.apple-jdk1.8.jar`.